rradfar/front-end-interview-questions/README.md

 </p></details>

-🌼 Arrays: why is it Not recommended to use `for...in` loops to iterate over an array.
+🌼 Arrays: why is it Not recommended to use `for.. in` loops to iterate over an array.
 🌼 Arrow functions vs. classic function expressions
 🌼 Async & Await
 🌼 Atomics